Your big journey along the Great Silk Road !

 Ekibastuz city in Pavlodar region

-Ekibastus is a city in the north-east of the Republic of Kazakhstan.
-The shepherd built his steppe camp in the steppe and connected two dark stones to make a center between them.
-He did not know that two pieces of coal began to glow.
-In the morning, he designated the place where he found these miracles with two cap-shaped salt stones.
-At this moment, Ekibastuz was born.
-That is why Ekibastuz is called eki = "two", bas = "head", tus = "salt".
+Ekibastuz is a city in the northeast of the Republic of Kazakhstan, in the Pavlodar region.
+A shepherd built his camp in the steppe and joined two dark stones together to make a fire pit.
+Unbeknownst to him, the two pieces of coal began to glow.
+In the morning, he marked the spot where he found these wonders with two cap-shaped salt stones.
+At that moment, Ekibastuz was born.
+This is why Ekibastuz is called eki = "two," bas = "head," and tus = "salt."

-Religion of Ekibastuz
+Religion of the city

-The dominant religious community is Sunni Islam, to which most Kazakhs belong.
+Ekibastuz is characterized by its diversity.
+There are 17 different religious communities in the city.
+The dominant religion is Sunni Islam, which is practiced by the majority of Kazakhs.
 Sunni Muslims have seven communities in the city.
-The mosque was opened in September 1998.
+A mosque was opened in September 1998.
 The Russian Orthodox Church has a cathedral in Ekibastuz, which was built in the 1990s.
-The grand opening of the cathedral took place on September 21, 2000.
-In addition, there are also Catholic and Protestant communities.
+The cathedral's ceremonial opening took place on September 21, 2000.
+There are also Catholic and Protestant communities.

-History of Ekibastuz
+History

-Economy of Ekibastuz
+Economy

-Near Ekibastuz is the Ekibastuz Power Plant, one of the largest power plants in the world with the world's highest chimney (419.7 m).
-The generated electricity is dissipated through the three-phase Ekibastuz-Kokshetau line, the world's highest power line with the highest transmission voltage (1150 kV).
-It was here that the lines of the unfinished and, therefore, non-working Ekibastuz Center HVDC, the project of a direct current power line, began.
+The generated electricity is distributed via the three-phase Ekibastuz-Kokshetau transmission line, the highest transmission line in the world with the highest transmission voltage (1150 kV).
+It was here that the lines of the unfinished and therefore inoperative Ekibastuz HVDC Center, a direct current transmission line project, began.

-Infrastructure of Ekibastuz
+Infrastructure

-Sports in Ekibastuz
+Sports

 Photogallery: